Anjok07/ultimatevocalremovergui/README.md

 ### Install Required Applications & Packages

 1. Download & install Python 3.7 [here](https://www.python.org/ftp/python/3.7.0/python-3.7.0-amd64.exe) (Windows link)
-    - Ensure the *"Add Python 3.7 to PATH"* box is checked
+    - **Note:** Ensure the *"Add Python 3.7 to PATH"* box is checked
 2. Once Python has installed, download **Ultimate Vocal Remover GUI Version 4.0.0** here (link pending)
 3. Place the UVR-V4GUI folder contained within the *.zip* file where ever you wish.
-    - *Your documents folder or home directory is recommended for ease of access.*
+    - Your documents folder or home directory is recommended for easy access.
 4. From the UVR-V4GUI directory, open the Windows Command Prompt and run the following installs -

 ```